Zi-hao-Wei/Zi-hao-Wei.github.io/index.md

 Here is **Zihao Wei**.

-I am a second-year master's student majoring in **Computer Science** at the University of Michigan - Ann Arbor.
-Currently, I serve as a research assistant, advised by [Prof. Andrew Owens](https://andrewowens.com/).
-I previously worked with [Prof. Cihang Xie](https://cihangxie.github.io/) and [Prof. Yuyin Zhou](https://yuyinzhou.github.io/) during the summer research at UCSC.
-Also, I have also worked with [Prof. Chengbin Ma](https://sites.google.com/view/chbma17/home) at SJTU.
+I am a first-year Ph.D. student in Computer Science at the University of Maryland, College Park, where I am a research assistant advised by [Prof. Ruohan Gao](https://ruohangao.github.io/).
+During my master’s studies, I was advised by [Prof. Andrew Owens](https://andrewowens.com/).
+I have also worked with [Prof. Cihang Xie](https://cihangxie.github.io/) and [Prof. Yuyin Zhou](https://yuyinzhou.github.io/) during a summer research program at UCSC, as well as with [Prof. Chengbin Ma](https://sites.google.com/view/chbma17/home) at SJTU.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zihaowei@umich.edu*
+If you are interested in learning more about me, I would love to chat and explore potential collaboration opportunities.
+Please email me at - *zihaowei@umd.edu*

 ## Academic Background
+- **Sep 2025 - Present:** University of Maryland, College Park (Ph.D, Computer Science)

-- **Aug 2023 - Present:** University of Michigan (MS, Computer Science)
+- **Aug 2023 - Apr 2025:** University of Michigan (MS, Computer Science)
 - **Aug 2021 - Apr 2023:** University of Michigan (BSE, Computer Science)
 - **Sep 2019 - Aug 2023:** Shanghai Jiao Tong University (BSE, Electrical and Computer Engineering)